ayushchopra96/distributed-ml-research/split_nn_ucb/README.md

 - If a client is communicating with the server for a particular round, it optimizes the cross-entropy objective.

 ## Reducing Communicating Clients through Local Parallelism
-- For starting K rounds, all clients optimize the triplet loss.
+- For starting K rounds, all clients optimize Supervised Constrastive Loss (https://github.com/HobbitLong/SupContrast) (https://github.com/HobbitLong/SupContrast).
 - After K rounds, either all clients optimize cross-entropy (if no subset-selection) or a subset of clients (using UCB).

 ## Subset selection through Bayesian UCB